kidpixo/git_history_visualizer/README.md

 This script solve this problem:

-I want to visualize the history og all the file in a git repository [in one branch]
+*I want to visualize the history of all the files in a git repository [in one branch]*

 The idea is to extract the whole commits log via the `git` command (you should have it on your machine) and process it to have:

-- the list off the file evere existed in this branch
+- the list off the file ever existed in this branch
-- the list of all ethe commit (at this stage we use the short SHA-1)
+- the list of allsthe commit (at this stage we use the short SHA-1)

 # Example